FORECAST: Hot again tomorrow, but relief is on the way

 Scattered showers and thunderstorms will stick around on Thursday.
 A better chance for showers and storms appear in our Friday forecast.

-It will be much cooler to begin the Memorial Day Weekend with highs in the upper 70s.
-At this point the Memorial Day Weekend Forecast is trending drier.
+It will be much cooler to begin the Memorial Day weekend with highs in the upper 70s.
+At this point, the weekend forecast is trending drier.

 Copyright 2021 WAVE 3 News.
 All rights reserved.